Houfeng/cize/README.md

-Use CIX, like gulp, for continuous integration.
+Use CIZE, like gulp, for continuous integration.